valentina-b/book-my-wedding-wish/README.md

 The psychology of giving wedding gifts is truly fascinating.
 In NPR's [interview with Shankar Vedantam](https://www.npr.org/2016/06/24/483426485/new-study-explores-psychology-of-giving-wedding-gifts?t=1599418748672), who did a research on this topic, Shankar says the tensions are produced from the fact that we want the gift to please the people getting married but at the same time, the gift should reflect well on us.
-One of the reasons why guests deviate from buying off the wedding registry is that it doesn't feel special enough.
+One of the reasons why guests deviate from buying off of the wedding registry is that it doesn't feel special enough.
 It is the close friends that normally deviate from the registry, saying that "they're doing it because they know what we really want more than we know ourselves."
 It doesn't seem like those 82% newlyweds who end up selling their wedding presents on eBay would agree.